Frozen Food Storage Tips

 Food packaged for storage inside freezer.

-Freezing food will keep it from spoiling, but the quality will still deteriorate over time.
-Essentially, no food benefits from storage.
+Freezing food will keep it from spoiling, but the quality will still deteriorate.

-Freeze only fresh foods, and don't refreeze foods.
+Freeze only fresh foods; don't refreeze.
 When preparing foods for the freezer, always make the fitting as airtight as possible around the item you're freezing.

-When using freezer bags, push the air out slowly, starting at the bottom of the bag, and pushing your way up to the zipper.
-Do not freeze meats in their supermarket wraps.
-These wraps are designed to breathe.
+When it comes to freezing meats, the use of freezer bags is highly recommended.
+Push the air out slowly, starting at the bottom of the bag, and pushing your way up to the zipper.

 Remember, proper packaging prevents that icky freezer burn.
-It looks gross, but if you cut away the dry ("burned") areas, it's usually safe to eat.
+It looks gross, but cutting away the dry ("burned") areas is usually safe to eat.

 • Bread: 2 months